jjbx-afk/jjbx-afk/README.md

 - 👋 Hi, I’m @jjbx-afk
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in web dev
-- 🌱 I’m currently trying to learn Python
+- 🌱 I’m currently working as an apprentice for Liip
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm very lost
+- ⚡ Fun fact: I'm new here

 <!---
 jjbx-afk/jjbx-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.